poporui/rui-website/about-en.md

 “What if the visually impaired could date without ever swiping left?”
 “What if you could preserve and share your dreams?”

 2020 was insane.
 I built prototypes for all those ideas — from web apps to robotics to full system designs.
-As a side effect, those experiments also got me into [NYU](https://www.nyu.edu/) grad school.
+On a side note, those experiments also got me into [NYU](https://www.nyu.edu/) grad school.

-COVID left little else to do, so I joined [TikTok](https://www.tiktok.com/) as a product manager in 2021, during my gap year.
+COVID left me little else to do, so I joined [TikTok](https://www.tiktok.com/) as a product manager in 2021, during my gap year.
 It was a huge leap.
 Researching, prototyping, AB tests, AI systems, shipping product used by billions.
 It was an elite team, but I realized: being a tiny gadget in a giant machine wasn’t what I want.

 So I moved to New York, see what the greatest city would offer me.